OOPSpam/blog/_posts/2023-10-31-accessible-forms.md

 One way to make your forms accessible while still having spam and fraud detection is to use server-side solutions like [OOPSpam](https://www.oopspam.com/).

-### Accessible captcha alternative
+### Try Our Accessible Captcha Alternative

-We designed [OOPSpam](https://www.oopspam.com/) to be an accessible and privacy friendly alternative to reCaptcha, hCaptcha and other similar solutions.
-By design OOPSpam works in your server and never interacts with your visitors instead it looks at form message content, IP and email to filter spam and fraud.
+We designed [OOPSpam](https://www.oopspam.com/) to be an accessible and privacy-friendly alternative to reCaptcha, hCaptcha and other similar solutions.
+By design OOPSpam works in your server and never interacts with your visitors.
+Instead it looks at form message content, IP and email to filter spam and fraud.
 This approach eliminates the burden on users to prove their humanity and has 0 impact on your website performance.
-Instead, we allow form submissions without any challenge or puzzle and later to be analyzed and categorized as spam or not.
+Instead, we allow form submissions without any challenge or puzzle which later are analyzed and categorized as spam or not.
 [Our WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/) does this automatically.
 Check out [another built-in integration](https://www.oopspam.com/help/).

-I hope this article was helpful for you in creating accessible forms that are available to everyone.
+I hope this article was helpful for you in creating accessible forms which may be available to everyone.